-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2019-20, Graduation Rates component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Graduation Rates survey component.

-Figure 12.
-Graduation rates of full-time, first-time degree/certificateseeking undergraduates within 150% of normal time to program completion, by type of aid: 2016 cohort
+Figure 13.
+Graduation rates of full-time, first-time degree/certificateseeking undergraduate students within 150% of normal time to program completion, by type of aid: 2018 cohort

-Your institution Comparison Group Median NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
+NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
 Data were collected on those students, who at entry of the cohort, were awarded a Pell Grant and students who were awarded a Subsidized Stafford loan, but did not receive a Pell Grant.
 Graduation rates are the Student Right-to-Know rates.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.